 The acute phase and reactivated Chagas disease should be treated.
 Infants born with the infection should also be treated.

 Treating the chronic phase is recommended for children and most adults.
-Adults with chronic Chagas disease should talk to their health care provider to decide whether treatment is needed.
+Adults with chronic phase Chagas disease should talk to their health care provider to decide whether treatment is needed.

 Two drugs are used to treat this infection: benznidazole and nifurtimox.